gajus/slonik/README.md

 ```

 > [!NOTE]
-> Reseting a connection is a heavy operation.
+> Resetting a connection is a heavy operation.
 Depending on the application requirements, it may make sense to disable connection reset, e.g.
 > ```ts
 > import {
 >   createPool,